MichaelVolk94/mtm6407-choose-your-adventure/east_path.md

 # Joining a group of knights
-As you travel east around the castle, you find a group of knights that are gearing up, and then find you.
-They offer you to join their group as they are planning to end the witch's reign of terror.
+As you travel east around the castle, you find a group of knights, that are preparing for war.
+They plan on ending the evil witch's reign of terror.

+They find you, and they order you to join forces or face death.
 You say yes and join the group of knights.